 - Loneliness after a divorce can feel endless, especially for a newly-single parent who has suddenly become the primary child caregiver.

-- This type of loneliness can begin in childhood when a child is unable to bond with their parent(s) or other family figures or has suffered from emotional deprivation and neglect.
+- This type of loneliness can begin in childhood if a child is unable to bond with their parent(s) or other family figures or has suffered from emotional deprivation and neglect.

 Empty Nest Loneliness

 - While raising children, parents often lament not having much time alone, but when their children reach adulthood and move away, loneliness can settle within the quiet walls of a home that was once filled with daily activity.

 - Empty nest loneliness is a shock to the system for parents whose lives previously revolved around their children.

 - Additionally, parents must face the loss of daily companionship with their children and may struggle with real and/or imagined concerns over their welfare.